1. Daniel Barrow: Emotional Feelings at the Art Gallery of York University

-David Balzer is assistant editor of Canadian Art.
+David Balzer is assistant editor of Canadian Art and an art critic for EYE WEEKLY.